Do you want to improve your WordPress comment notification emails?

 The Default Comment Notification Options in WordPress

-However, it does have an option to send email notifications to you when a new comment is published and when a comment is held for moderation.
+However, it does have an option to send email notifications to site administrators when a new comment is published and when a comment is held for moderation.

-Let Users Know When Their Comment is Approved
+How to Let Users Know When Their Comment is Approved

-Allow Users to Subscribe to Comments in WordPress
+How to Allow Users to Subscribe to Comments in WordPress

-For detailed step by step instructions, see our article on how to allow users to subscribe to comments in WordPress.
+For detailed step-by-step instructions, see our article on how to allow users to subscribe to comments in WordPress.

 Many users may not want to receive notifications for all comments on an article.
 However, they may want to know if someone replied only to their own comments.